-In this lecture we want to provide a comprehensive introduction to the study of transcriptomics.
-We will focus on both the bioinformatic aspects of processing RNA-seq data as well as the computational aspects used in the analysis thereof.
+In this lecture, we want to provide a comprehensive introduction to the study of transcriptomics.
+We will focus on both the bioinformatics aspects of processing RNA-seq data as well as the computational aspects used in the analysis thereof.

 As a ‘hands-on’ example we will perform differential gene expression analysis on real RNA-seq data.
-During the lecture we will explain the RNA-seq processing workflow in detail.
-We will focus on the bioinformatic aspects of going from raw reads to gene expression estimates.
-In addition we will teach various commonly used analysis methods such differential gene expression and alternative splicing.
+During the lecture, we will explain the RNA-seq processing workflow in detail.
+We will focus on the bioinformatics aspects of going from raw reads to gene expression estimates.
+In addition, we will teach various commonly used analysis methods such as differential gene expression and alternative splicing.
 Emphasis will be placed on ‘hands-on’ applications of these techniques to real data to answer questions such as, which gene is dis-regulated in a given disease?
 The participants of this workshop will learn and understand RNA-seq analysis algorithms (e.g. read alignment) as well as familiarize themselves with relevant data formats.
-The overall goal of this lecture is to give an overview of the entirety of RNA-seq analysis starting from raw RNA-seq reads to gaining meaningful biological insight.
+The overall goal of this lecture is to give an overview of the entirety of RNA-Seq analysis starting from raw RNA-seq reads to gaining meaningful biological insight.

 Lecture: Medical image based Computational Fluid Dynamics - ready for clinical use, or simply Colours For Doctors?

 Lecturer: Kristian Valen-Sendstad, Simula